Data Science

 Optional: What if your Model does not perform that well?

 As we are in a Hackathon environment and we don’t have that much time we are using a quick approach to show you the basics of model training.
-For a production environment you would rather use images of actual Fedoras to train the model and not random ones sitting on peoples heads.
+For a production environment you would rather use more images of actual Fedoras in different variations to train the model.

 If you run into any issues later on with the model not detecting Fedoras or identifiying other objects as Fedoras, we have a professionally trained model with custom images and more epochs prepared for you.